duhan

 The Art of the Frontend: Prioritizing UX

 I believe the most important thing in the world of frontend development is UX.
 It’s more important than UI.
-UI could be simple or fancy, it depends on your design and product.
-Every UI should work, period.
-There is nothing to discuss on that.
-But the question is, how should it work?
+It could be simple or fancy, depends on your design and product.
+The question is, how should it work?
 In this post, I am gonna talk about some UX tricks and how these tricks relates to JS and shortly frontend development.

 Tab Widgets